latoyawenzinger/Credit-Risk-Classification/README.md

 **Summary**

 The Logisitic Model using the resampled data works the best predicting who will be a potential loan risk.
 Though both models were 99% accurate overall, the resampled data was more precise (+14%) at predicting loan risks compared to those who were actually loan risks.
-It also was yeilded a higher recall score by 9%.
+It also yeilded a higher recall score by 9%.
 I would recommend using the Logistic Regression model with resampled data for this problem.
-It is no better to reject a loan from an individual who is not a loan risk, than it is to give a loan to an individual who is not in good standing; either way, the comapny will lose out on money.
+It is no better to reject a loan from an individual who is not a loan risk, than it is to give a loan to an individual who is not in good standing; either way, the company will lose out on money.
 The model with the highest accuracy, most precise, and highest recall score is the best fit.